kianasimonson/web-dev-hw/project-2/README.md

 <br/>

 Project 2 continuation
 This week has definitely been more difficult then the last.
 I believe each week is going to get harder and harder, but I do feel like I am learning a lot.
+I think one of the hardest things for me is getting the coding right for an image.
+I feel as if I follow the directions and put it exactly as it states but it never shows an image.
+When you have to incorporate things that have been saved in other files, I believe this is what I struggle with most.